 Data, it seems, is one reason investors like direct-to-consumer brands.

-Speaking on an HSBC panel in New York City Wednesday, investors who spoke at an HSBC panel cited data as one reason why they like to invest in direct-to-consumer brands.
+Speaking on an HSBC panel in New York City Wednesday, investors cited data as one reason why they like to invest in direct-to-consumer brands.
 The panel spoke on “Direct-to-Consumer Investment Strategy: Funding the Industry’s Next Big Thing.”
 Participants included: Lisa Myers of L Catterton; Anthony Choe of Provenance and Chris Carey of Stripes Group.
 Geoff Headington, head of global ventures at HSBC, moderated the panel.

 Myers said there’s interest in the DTC brands because of their ability to engage directly to consumers.
 “The ability to control your relationship with brands is amazing,” she said, explaining that the ability helps companies understand their consumers better.
 But she also said that the “retailer is not going away, nor is the wholesaler-distribution relationship.”
 Rather, it’s the ability to gain data that is driving the DTC channel.